hamlett-neil-ur/diagnostic_cognitive_model/README.md

 ## Executive Summary/Abstract.

-From 2014 - 2019, IBM attempted to expand its education-technology presence.
+From 2014 - 2019, IBM attempted to expand its presence in the  education-technology marketplace.
 It launched a cloud-based platfrom called *Watson Classroom*.
 Personalization of instruction for each individual student was its vision.

 Mainstream education uses an operating model that in some regards resembles an assembly line [[F. J. Bramante, R. L. Colby, 2012]](https://amzn.to/2x5ydJ9).
 What each student knows is presumed to be largely determined  by the amount of time spent sitting in the classroom.
 What and how quickly students learn actually varies due to a wide variety of factors.